Dynamical analysis of the redshift drift in FLRW universes: Redshift Drift for Other Auxiliary Variables

 The key point for all of these alternate auxiliary variables is that, at low redshift,

-Consequently for the lowest-level cosmographic expansion we always have
+{Consequently,} for the lowest-level cosmographic expansion, we always have

-For our generic matter model $\{\Omega_{0i}, w_i\}$ for the lowest-level cosmodynamic expansion we always have
+{For} our generic matter model $\{\Omega_{0i}, w_i\}$, for the lowest-level cosmodynamic expansion, we always have

-So, while the choice of auxiliary redshift variable $y_i$ might affect the specific range of physical interest, and the precise location of any peaks or zeros in the redshift drift, there are nevertheless strong qualitative similarities.
+{So,} while the choice of auxiliary redshift variable $y_i$ might affect the specific range of physical interest and the precise location of any peaks or zeros in the RD, there are, nevertheless, strong qualitative similarities.